gboone/gboone.github.io/_posts/2015-03-30-its-not-you-its-me-why--probably-wont-go-to-your-happy-hour.md

 drinks.
 The first two are obvious, but the final one only caught my attention recently.

-Beer is expensive, I get that.
+Booze is expensive, I get that.
 It's nice not to have to buy one every once in a while, but it's merely a nice gesture when there's unresolved resentment between the two people.
 Without the extra step of apology and reconciliation, there's no new shared understanding, empathy, or peace between the two